Wanchunwei/leetcode/notes/Subsets.md

        /*
          Coding Style Notation:
+         1.Check whether the given string is null.
-         If the given array is null, then directly return null;
+         2.Check wehther the given string is empty.
         */
         if(nums == null || nums.length == 0){
             return result;